 What Is a Wide Angle Lens

-Looking at the information above a wide angle lens covers a focal length from 4.5mm, at its most extreme, to 35mm at its least.
-Their angle of view reaches 64° all the way to 180°, allowing you to see the most of the scene as possible.
+Looking at the information above a wide-angle lens covers a focal length from 4.5mm, at its most extreme, to 35mm at its least.
+Their angle of view reaches 64° all the way to 180°, allowing you to see as much of the scene as possible.

 Any lens that has a wider field of view than what the human eye sees is considered a wide-angle lens.

 These lenses come with a substantial amount of distortion, both lens distortion, and perspective distortion.
 The lens distortion that falls into the wide-angle usage is barrel distortion.

-This is more apparent in architectural images, where the lines bow outward, away from the centre of the image.
+This is more apparent in architectural images, where the lines bow outward, away from the center of the image.

-This is due to the edges of the lens are further away from the lens plane than the sensor, where the wide field of view emphasises the difference.
+This is due to the edges of the lens are further away from the lens plane than the sensor, where the wide field of view emphasizes the difference.

 You can correct these during the editing stage, in a program such as Adobe Lightroom.

 When to Use A Wide Angle Lens

 A fisheye lens captures even more of the scene but is mainly used for artistic and creative purposes of landscape photography.
 They are wide enough to capture the above-and-below-the-water scene that I am sure we have all seen.

 I used my wide lens for street photography, as it captures a wide angle of view of any given scene.
 If I need to get closer to a subject, I move there myself.

 As our Hungarian photographer taught us, “If your images aren’t good enough, you’re not close enough” (Capa).
 This can be a pain with a wide-angle lens, as you need to get in really close.